Inseparable local uniformization: Simultaneous local log uniformization of Abhyankar valuations

-Let $K$ be an Abhyankar field over a trivially valued ground field $k$.
-Note that $\oLam:=|K^\times|$ is a (multiplicative) lattice as an abstract group, and $\oLamcirc:=|\Kcirc\setminus\{0\}|$ is a valuation monoid in $\oLam$ (as defined in the appendix).
-It is well known (see Theorem \ref{simth}) that $\oLamcirc$ is a filtered union of its free submonoids; in particular, those are cofinal in the family of toric submonoids of $\Lamcirc$.
-In the sequel, the words "for sufficiently large toric monoid $\oM\subset\Lamcirc$ ..." will often be used instead of a more pedantic formulation "there exists toric monoid $\oM_0\subset\Lamcirc$ such that for any toric monoid $\oM$ with $\oM_0\subset\oM\subset\Lamcirc$ ...".
+Let $k$ be a trivially valued ground field and consider a finitely generated Abhyankar extension $K/k$.
+Note that $\oLam:=|K^\times|$ is a "multiplicative" lattice and $\oLamcirc:=|\Kcirc\setminus\{0\}|$ is a valuation monoid in $\oLam$, as defined in \S\ref{valmonsec}.
+It is well known (see Theorem \ref{simth}) that $\oLamcirc$ is a filtered union of its free submonoids; in particular, those are cofinal in the family of toric submonoids of $\oLamcirc$.
+In the sequel, the words "for sufficiently large toric monoid $\oM\subseteq\oLamcirc$ ..." will often be used instead of a more pedantic formulation "there exists a toric monoid $\oM_0\subseteq\oLamcirc$ such that for any toric monoid $\oM$ with $\oM_0\subseteq\oM\subseteq\oLamcirc$ ...".